-For a model that estimates water levels in the range 0--100\% in 10\% increments, 99 out of a total of 100 samples (20 samples $\times$ 5 bottles) of all bottles were used for training, and the estimation accuracy of the bottle-dependent estimation model was tested on 50 segments extracted from the remaining 1 sample of data not used for training.
-The accuracy was calculated using the LOSO algorithm so that all 100 samples were test data, and the average values of accuracy for each bottle are shown in \tabref{result_10_dependent}, and the confusion matrix summing all the estimation results is shown in \figref{confusion_matrix_10_dependent}.
-Test data were extracted so that all 10 classes of labels appeared uniformly.\par
+For a model that estimates water levels in the range of 0--100\% in 10\% increments, 99 out of a total of 100 samples (20 samples $\times$ 5 bottles) of all bottles were used for training, and the estimation accuracy of the bottle-dependent estimation model was tested on 50 segments extracted from the remaining one sample of data not used for training.
+The accuracy was calculated using the LOSO algorithm so that all 100 samples were test data.
+The average values of accuracy for each bottle are listed in \tabref{result_10_dependent}, and the confusion matrix summing all the estimation results is shown in \figref{confusion_matrix_10_dependent}.
+Test data were extracted so that all ten classes of labels appeared uniformly.\par

 A total of 80 samples (20 samples $\times$ 4 bottles) from four bottles were used for training, and the estimation accuracy of the bottle-independent estimation model was tested on 500 segments extracted from 20 samples of data from the one remaining bottle not used for training.
-The accuracy was calculated using the leave-one-bottle-out (LOBO) algorithm so that all data for 5 bottles were test data, and the average values of accuracy for each bottle are shown in \tabref{result_10_independent}, and the confusion matrix summing all the estimation results is shown in \figref{confusion_matrix_10_independent}.
-Test data were extracted so that all 10 classes of labels appeared uniformly.\par
+The accuracy was calculated using the leave-one-bottle-out (LOBO) algorithm so that all data for five bottles were test data.
+The average values of accuracy for each bottle are listed in \tabref{result_10_independent}, and the confusion matrix summing all the estimation results is shown in \figref{confusion_matrix_10_independent}.
+Test data were extracted so that all ten classes of labels appeared uniformly.\par

 The results show an average accuracy of 0.462 for the bottle-dependent estimation model and 0.308 for the bottle-independent estimation model.
 In the results for each bottle, Bottle B had the worst accuracy for both the bottle-dependent and the bottle-independent estimation models.
-Bottle B had the largest volume, resulting in a longer pour sound and more segments extracted from each sample.
-Therefore, it is possible that the features was not as trained as in the other bottles, even though they had the same number of epochs.
+Bottle B had the largest volume, resulting in a longer pour sound and more segments extracted from each sample, so it is possible that the features were not as trained as in the other bottles, even though they had the same number of epochs.
 However, this is a high accuracy compared to 0.1, which is the chance-level accuracy for 10-class classification.
-While it is considered feasible to estimate the water level using the pouring sound, the accuracy needs to be improved for real environments use.
-Especially in the confusion matrix of the bottle-dependent estimation model, the accuracy may be improved by expanding the estimated water level from 10\% increments, since there are many cases of mis-estimation with labels with similar water levels.
-Since the estimation accuracy of the bottle-dependent estimation model is approximately 0.15 higher than that of the bottle-independent estimation model, the accuracy could be significantly improved by building an estimation model for each bottle of similar shape and implementing a mechanism such as switching the model to be used before estimating the water level.
+While we feel it is feasible to estimate the water level using the pouring sound, the accuracy needs to be improved for use in real environments.
+In terms of the confusion matrix of the bottle-dependent estimation model, the accuracy could possibly be improved by expanding the estimated water level from 10\% increments, since there are many cases of mis-estimation for labels with similar water levels.
+Since the estimation accuracy of the bottle-dependent estimation model is approximately 0.15 higher than that of the bottle-independent estimation model, the accuracy could be significantly improved by building an estimation model for each bottle of similar shape and implementing a mechanism such as switching the model to be used before estimation.

 \begin{table}[!t]